-This course covers the various maladies associated with our largest organ, the skin.
+This course covers the major function of the endocrine system and the medications related to hormones.
+Students will learn different health conditions that require hormone treatments.
+In this course, students will discuss Hormones, Diabetes Type I and II, and other conditions of the endocrine system.
+This Module will cover the various disease states associated with our largest organ, the skin.
 Emphasis is placed on the drugs that are used in the treatment and healing of dermatological conditions.
-Also, students learn the most common over-the-counter medications and conditions treated with OTC medications.
+Also, students will learn the most common over-the-counter medications and conditions treated with OTC medications.
+The Module will also cover terms and definitions, prescription transcribing, and provide students with an opportunity to learn and practice important pharmacy lab techniques.